3 August 2026, 12:02

 Wild animals and their families

-Songs that place individual species and their social lives at the centre.
+Songs that put individual species and their social lives centre stage.

 «Midnight Fox»

-It tells of the fox in the night, pursued with spotlights and night-vision targeting technology.
+It tells of the fox at night, pursued with spotlights and night-vision technology.

-It is about the black grouse in the sensitive habitat of the high moor, where hunting and disturbance weigh especially heavily.
+It is about the black grouse in the sensitive habitat of the raised bog, where hunting and disturbance weigh especially heavily.

 «The Crown in the Moss»